Pension Insurance Premiums Fact Sheet

 - Multiemployer plans pay a flat-rate premium based on the number of participants

 These rates, including the VRP cap, are subject to indexing.
-In addition, the single-employer VRP rate will increase by $5 for 2015.
 For information about rates applicable for a particular plan year, see our "Premium Rates" table.

 Unless a plan has elected to use an alternative provided in the regulations, future benefit payments are discounted using three "spot segment rates" derived from a corporate bond curve.